mlibrary/about-amherst/src/content/community/2022-03-02-“not-what-has-been-lost-but-what-remains-”.md

 It’s funny to think about the experience of using an open access archive as an intimate one, isn’t it?
 With the complete Dickinson Archive, there is hardly anything separating the reader from Dickinson and vice versa.
 The decades-old analyses and preconceived notions about her works are no longer necessary to interact and learn from her manuscripts, and through this the reader can experience Dickinson in their own right.
 It’s easier than ever to browse for a favorite poem, the tilted dash mark, or the slanted script curving underneath and over dirty envelopes.
 It’s raw and bold and it’s the type of private that feels personal but not isolated.
 I think Emily would approve.

-BIO: Liz Tran is a junior at Amherst College majoring in Spanish and Statistics.
+*Liz Tran ('23) is a junior at Amherst College majoring in Spanish and Statistics.
 She loves libraries, Spanish literature, and dogs without leashes.
 She is an appreciator of all things vintage and hopes to own some really, really old furniture someday.
-Raised in New Hampshire, she loves the familiar green of Amherst and is grateful for the purple, too.
+Raised in New Hampshire, she loves the familiar green of Amherst and is grateful for the purple, too.*